 The consumer price inflation rate in the Euro Area was confirmed at 0.9 percent year-on-year in January 2021, the highest since February last year, boosted mainly by a jump in cost for services (1.4 percent vs 0.7 percent in December) and non-energy industrial goods (1.5 percent vs -0.5 percent).
 Food, alcohol & tobacco inflation also picked up (1.5 percent vs 1.3 percent), while energy prices fell at a slower pace (-4.2 percent vs -6.9 percent). source: EUROSTAT

-Inflation Rate in the Euro Area averaged 1.94 percent from 1991 until 2020, reaching an all time high of 5 percent in July of 1991 and a record low of -0.60 percent in July of 2009.
+Inflation Rate in the Euro Area averaged 1.92 percent from 1991 until 2021, reaching an all time high of 5 percent in July of 1991 and a record low of -0.60 percent in July of 2009.
 This page provides the latest reported value for - Euro Area Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Eurostat
+Euro Area Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Inflation Rate in Euro Area is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Euro Area to stand at 1.20 in 12 months time.
-In the long-term, the Euro Area Inflation Rate is projected to trend around 1.40 percent in 2021 and 1.70 percent in 2022, according to our econometric models.
+Inflation Rate in Euro Area is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Euro Area to stand at 1.40 in 12 months time.
+In the long-term, the Euro Area Inflation Rate is projected to trend around 1.70 percent in 2022, according to our econometric models.